lewlite/AlohaMini/README.md

 Note:
 - Printable STL files under `/hardware/`
-- Compute platform can be replaced with jetson Nano or similar SBCs if desired.
+- Compute platform can be replaced with Jetson Nano or similar SBCs if desired.
+- Additionally, CAD files will be released soon.
 ## Quick Start

 Start building and running AlohaMini: